callysto/training-manual-live/best-practices.md

 2. Does the module name help in understanding what the function does?
 For example, not only would `import join from os.path` conflict with the basic array `join` function, but it would also mislead readers as to the true purpose of `os.path.join`.
 The true purpose is to join path components with the path separator, so leaving at least enough of the module path to reflect this makes for clearer code.

 3. When in doubt, or if you're using the package infrequently, put the module path with the function.
-This is the clearest way of avoiding namespace conflicts and allowing poeple to trace where functions are coming from.
+This is the clearest way of avoiding namespace conflicts and allowing people to trace where functions are coming from.

 Two other variations worth noting: